stevetran97/MOWAS2-EditVehicleSetsByClass/README.md

 ## Current Intrinsic Issues
-  - When a state is triggered, the corresponding replacement set is used for the rest of the txt file.
-Anything that you do not want to be replaced needs to be replaced by a string copy of itself.
-In other words, the algorithm is rewriting the entire document with changes rather than just editting.
+  - When a state is triggered, the corresponding replacement set is used until the algorithm runs into another trigger.
+The next trigger found, disables replacement if the no key could be found on that line.
   - The algorithm will always try to replace the input pattern with the current state on EVERY line.